cjacker/opensource-toolchain-8051/README.md

 ## SDK

-There is no standard SDK or libraries required for 8051 development. since it's very simple, 8051 'SDK' usually means a set of pre-defined registers of your MCU model and some wrap routines for common-use, for example, 'bit-bang' I2C protocol.
+There is no standard SDK or libraries required for 8051 development. since it's very simple, 8051 'SDK' usually means a set of pre-defined registers of your MCU model and some pre-defined routines for common-use, for example, 'bit-bang' I2C protocol.
 So you can start 8051 development without install anything except SDCC compiler.

 For example: